 13.8.
-LEVYING OF RATES ON PROPERTY IN SECTIONAL TITLE SCHEMES
+LEVYING OF RATES ON PROPERTY IN SECTIONAL TITLE SCHEMES section 10 of the Act.

-13.8.1.
-A rate on property, which is subject to a sectional title scheme, will be levied on the individual sectional title units in the scheme in terms of section 10 of the Act.
 However, in valuing the sectional title unit there shall be included in that value the owners proportionate share of the value of the common use areas such as gardens, roads, swimming pools, passages etc.